Probing the low-mass end of core-collapse supernovae using a sample of strongly-stripped Calcium-rich Type IIb Supernovae from the Zwicky Transient Facility: Discussion

 \subsubsection{Constraining progenitor mass using nebular spectra}

 For all the SNe in our sample, we have at least one nebular spectrum obtained using the Low Resolution Imaging Spectrograph (LRIS) on the Keck I telescope.
 We calculate the [Ca II]/[O I] flux ratio and the [O I] luminosity using the procedure described in Section \ref{section:nebspectra} (see Table \ref{table_neb}).
-Next, we use the measured [O I] luminosity to calculate the oxygen abundance and subsequently the progenitor mass.
-We use the analytical relation provided in \citet{Uomoto1986} to calculate the minimum O mass required for a given [O~I] luminosity.
+Next, we use the measured [O~I] luminosity to calculate the oxygen abundance and subsequently the progenitor mass.
+We use the following analytical relation provided in \citet{Uomoto1986} to calculate the minimum O mass required for a given [O~I] luminosity: $M_\mathrm{O} = 10^8\ (\mathrm{L}[\mathrm{O~I}]/4\pi \mathrm{D^2_{cm}})\ \mathrm{D^2_{Mpc}}\ \mathrm{exp}(2.28/\mathrm{T}(10^4 \mathrm{K}))$ \Msun, where $\mathrm{L}[\mathrm{O~I}]$ is the luminosity in erg/s of [O I] $\lambda \lambda$6300, 6364.
 The analytical formula is valid in the high density limit where the electron density is above the [O~I] critical density ($\sim 7 \times 10^5 \mathrm{cm^{-3}}$), and is estimated to hold in our case for estimated ejecta mass in the range of $0.5-2$ \msun.
-We use typical temperature values estimated from the [O~I] emission in other core-collapse SNe of $\approx$ $3500-4000$ K \citep{Sollerman1998, Elmhamdi2011} to get lower limits on the O mass in the range of $\approx$ $0.001-0.1$ \Msun.
+We use typical temperature values estimated from the [O~I] emission in other core-collapse SNe of $\approx$ $3500-4000$ K \citep{Sollerman1998, Elmhamdi2011} to get lower limits on the O mass in the range of $\approx$ $0.005-0.1$ \Msun.
+The lower and upper limits of the O mass provided in Table \ref{table_neb} correspond to 4000 K and 3400 K, respectively.

-We compare the observed [O~I] luminosity and measured oxygen mass with theoretical models to constrain the progenitor mass. \citet{Jerkstrand2015} presented the dependence of [O~I] luminosity with progenitor mass using detailed nebular phase models of stripped-envelope SNe (see Figure \ref{fig:olum}).
+We compare the observed [O~I] luminosity and measured oxygen mass lower limits with theoretical models to constrain the progenitor mass. \citet{Jerkstrand2015} presented the dependence of [O~I] luminosity with progenitor mass using detailed nebular phase models of stripped-envelope SNe (see Figure \ref{fig:olum}).
 We see that the nebular models of progenitors with mass $> 12\ \Msun$ consistently overestimate the [O~I] luminosity.
 This suggests a much lower progenitor core mass for our sample.
 In Figure \ref{fig:Omass_dessart}, we plot model tracks showing the steep dependence of O mass on the initial ZAMS mass obtained from canonical core-collapse nebular models \citep[taken from][]{Nomoto1997N, Rauscher2002, Limongi2003}.
-We consistently find that the ZAMS mass required to explain the observed O mass of our sample is less than $ 12\ \Msun$.
+We consistently find that the ZAMS mass required to explain the observed O mass lower limits of our sample can be less than $ 12\ \Msun$.